maximxlss/chiprust-emu-cli/README.md

 - Switch to more low-level audio lib to reduce dependency count
 - Write docs for the backend
 - Make keybinds customizable

+### I wonder if I will ever return to this...
+Feel free to add issues and pull requests on github